You may be asking yourself – why is there an article about

 I’m a big fan of Citizen Science projects – the first one I participated in was the Google MegaMovie project for the 2017 Total Solar Eclipse.
 (Check at 2:28, and you can see my name in the movie’s credits!)

-NCEI has a Citizen Science project to improve the accuracy of their magnetic declination model.
+NCEI has a Citizen Science project to improve the accuracy of its magnetic declination model.
 The project is called CrowdMag.
 The CrowdMag app collects data on the Earth’s magnetic field as you do everyday activities like walking, running, or cycling.
 Then NOAA will create maps and computer models of the Earth’s magnetic field based on the collected crowdsourced data.
 For more information, check out this YouTube video showing how this app works.

 NCEI has an article about how the magnetic declination has been moving so quickly recently and why they updated the declination maps a year ahead of their planned 5-year update.
 If you’d like to read the original news article, you can find it here: https://www.ncei.noaa.gov/news/world-magnetic-model-out-cycle-release